There are oftentimes a number of health related conditions that could make getting approved for life insurance more difficult.

 Hemophilia is a type of genetic disorder.
 It is typically hereditary.
 This condition involves the X-linked, or F8, recessive genes in a person’s body, and it essentially causes an impairment in one’s ability to control bleeding, clotting, and coagulation.
 While those who have this condition do not tend to bleed more heavily than other people, they do usually bleed for a longer period of time – and because of this, other serious issues can come up.

-Some of the more common symptoms of this condition can include recurrent bleeding in the joint spaces such as the shoulders, ankles, elbows, knees, and hips, as well as redness, pain, and local swelling.
+Common symptoms of this condition can include recurrent bleeding in the joint spaces such as the shoulders, ankles, elbows, knees, and hips, as well as redness, pain, and local swelling.

-In certain cases, an individual’s bleeding can in fact become life threatening if it affects areas such as the digestive system, the central nervous system, and / or the oropharyngeal spaces from the mouth, nose, and the throat.
+In certain cases, an individual’s bleeding can in fact become life-threatening if it affects areas such as the digestive system, the central nervous system, and / or the oropharyngeal spaces from the mouth, nose, and the throat.
 Because of this, it can be more difficult to obtain life insurance for hemophilia sufferers.